 What Version of BPMN do you support?

-Flows for APEX is based on version 2.0 of BPMN, released in January 2011.
-BPMN is a big standard, and we currently support a good and useful subset, but not all of the standard.
+Flows for APEX is based on the current version of BPMN, BPMN 2.0, released in January 2011.
+BPMN is a big standard, and we currently support a good and useful subset, but – like most BPMN engines – not all of the standard.